 Best Zoos in the USA: In general, zoos serve as a home for numerous animals.
-With its large area and varied geographical features, it is no denial that the United States is a home to some of the world-class zoological parks in the world.
+With its large area and varied geographical features, it is no denying that the United States is home to some of the world-class zoological parks in the world.

 And while most of these facilities are located in urban areas, these zoos are definitely worth the visit.

 To help you choose the perfect (and possibly the nearest) zoo to visit, we’ve listed below the top 15 best zoos in the USA, as well as short descriptions about them.

 - 15 Best Zoos In The USA

 - 1. Denver Zoo (Denver, Colorado)

 - 2. Cincinnati Zoo (Cincinnati, Ohio)

 - 3. Memphis Zoo (Memphis, Tennessee)